How to start a K-9 unit in a correctional facility

 Do your homework

 A K9 is an important purchase, so buyer beware.
+Before procuring a trained K9 for your correctional facility, address the following areas:

 Don't be fooled into thinking that a dog trained for patrol can double as a corrections dog.
 Some police kennels have been known to tell corrections buyers that their dogs can handle anything, when in reality these dogs will not be ready for a sprawling, loud indoor environment.